nicklalone/CIST_2500/13_Regression/Day1.md

 Well, consider this:
 ![Regression Equations](/images/birthpov.png)

 I come from a very small town in the rustbelt of Ohio.
 One of the things that stuck out about it was that my graduating class of around 129 saw approximately 80% of the women in the class pregnant, and not always with just 1 child.
 One class member had 3 kids before she graduated.
-1 for sophmore, junior, and senior years.
+1 for sophomore, junior, and senior years.

 The above dataset gets into the why.
 It is a plot where birth rates are predicted by poverty.
 There are so many things interesting here.
-First, note that the $R-Sq$ is at .533 or that poverty explains 53.3% of the variance in Birthrates.
+First, note that the $R^2$ is at .533 or that poverty explains 53.3% of the variance in Birthrates.
 This means that as poverty goes up, birth rates also go up.
 The item that is interesting here though is the equation itself. $$Birth15to17 = 4.267 + 1.373(Poverty Percentage)$$
 So how do you read this?
-Well, we can say that the birth rate of 15-17 year olds can be predictied by everything to the right of the =.
+Well, we can say that the birth rate of 15-17 year olds can be predicted by everything to the right of the =.
 That first number, 4.267 is a constant or noise indicator.
 We refer to it as A sometimes, $b_o$ in others.
 In both circumstances it is also called, "the intercept" and is best defined as, "the intercept (often labeled the constant) is the expected mean value of Y when all X=0" which I [grabbed from here](https://www.theanalysisfactor.com/interpreting-the-intercept-in-a-regression-model/#:~:text=Here's%20the%20definition%3A%20the%20intercept,of%20Y%20at%20that%20value.).

 So from the above, look on the Scatterplot.
 If Y = 4.267, that looks dangerously close to where the poverty percentage would be if birth rate was 0.
 It is essentially the "constant" poverty we could expect.